 It’s the day before the first playoff game and nobody on the team can find Dexter Cribbens.

 Maybe it’s the day before the first playoff game?
-Move up the timeline?
+Move up the timeline.

 “Where is he?”

 “How should I know?
 I told you I wasn’t going to be his minder.”
 I look around at the team.
 “Anybody seen Cribbens?”